ethanresnick/json-api/README.md

 - <a name="labels"></a>`labelMappers` (optional): this lets you create urls (or, in REST terminology, resources) that map to different database items over time.
 For example, you could have an `/events/upcoming` resource or a `/users/me` resource.
 In those examples, "upcoming" and "me" are called the labels and, in labelMappers, you provide a function that maps each label to the proper database id(s) at any given time.
 The function can return a Promise if needed.

 - <a name="parentType"></a>`parentType` (optional): this allows you to designate one resource type being a sub-type of another (its `parentType`).
 This is often used when you have two resource types that live in the same database table/collection, and their type is determined with a discriminator key.
 See the [`schools` type](https://github.com/ethanresnick/json-api-example/blob/master/src/resource-descriptions/schools.js#L2) in the example repository.
+If a resource has a `parentType`, it inherits that type's configuration (i.e. its `urlTemplates`, `beforeSave`/`beforeRender` functions, and `info`).
+The only exception is that `labelMappers` are not inherited.

 -  <a name="info"></a>`info` (optional): this allows you to provide extra information about the resource that will be included in the documentation.
 Available properties are `"description"` (a string describing what resources of this type are) and `"fields"`. `"fields"` holds an object in which you can describe each field in the resource (e.g. listing validation rules).
 See the [example implemenation](https://github.com/ethanresnick/json-api-example/blob/master/src/resource-descriptions/schools.js) for more details.